Meet our Team...

 Julia is happy to be carrying on a family tradition through her work in landscaping.
 She is an accomplished stone mason and has a wide breadth of experience in the field.
 She enjoys visualizing designs that balance the aesthetic and the practical, and that tread lightly on the environment.

-Originally from the East Coast, Julia has called San Francisco her home for the last seven years, and graduated from San Francisco State University with a degree in Environmental Studies.
+Originally from the East Coast, Julia has called San Francisco her home for the last decade, and graduated from San Francisco State University with a degree in Environmental Studies.
 Since graduation, she has worked as a project leader for Rhizome.
 Her work includes everything from stonework, patios, installations and maintenance, all of which she infuses with a creative touch.

 Veronica completed her Bachelor of Science in Botany and Biology in 2019 at SF State University, then joined Rhizome to apply what she had learned in the classroom toward creating healthier ecosystems.
 She has an eclectic background ranging from working as a Lab/Field Research Aid in plant function, ecology, identification and greenhouse set up, to volunteering at the Human Society tube-feeding seas lions at the Marine Mammal Center.
 She has extensive knowledge of inside and outside plant collections from all over the world.
-In her own words "plants are my passion and I'd love to make the city I live in a more beautiful and sustainable place." :)
+In her words, "plants are my passion and I'd love to make the city I live in a more beautiful and sustainable place."